asyncapi/website/CONTRIBUTING.md

     └───────────────────────┘
 ```

-Issues and pull requests without activity from the creator within 14 days will be automatically closed.
+Issues and pull requests without activity from the creator within 14 days will be automatically closed by triager or committer.
 However, closure does not mean rejection.
 If you wish to revisit a closed issue or pull request, feel free to open a new one referencing the closed item.

+Issues and pull requests without activity from the triager or committer within 14 days may occure for many different reasons.
+Creator may use `/ptal` comment in the pull request to call out maintainers.

 ### Issues